gordoncaister/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?
     document object model

 2. What is an event?
     its an action caused by the user on the html page

 3. What is an event listener?
     something that waits for the user to do something on the html page

 4. Why would we convert a NodeList into an Array? so that we can use array methods on them
+    NodeList is array-like, but you can't use map and forEach on them.

 5. What is a component?
     it is a javascript function that enacts change on an html file